hertz29/Multi-Threaded-Project/README.md

 The Multi Threaded Project is A simulation of Real Estate Investment Trust.

 The project simulate the assets renting process.
-A asset renting process life circle is:
+A asset renting process life cycle is:

 1. One of the office clarks (runnable object) pull a Customer Group Details
 2. The clark find an asset which match the  group requests.